MALTA (EU) RESIDENCY & CITIZENSHIP

 A BETTER QUALITY OF LIFE FOR THE FAMILY

 Malta is a safe country that offers a low cost of living index.
 Clean air, property rights, and freedom of speech are enjoyed by all.
 Multiple cultures live side by side in peace and harmony.
 The country has long been a vacation spot for Europeans and high net worth individuals who flock to the island for its sunny and warm climate year-round.
-Malta offers a modern infrastructure ranging from reliable phone and internet service to secure banking to well-established air and sea routes connecting the island to the European mainland and international destinations.

 A BETTER EDUCATION FOR THE APPLICANT’S CHILDREN